 It should be noted that none of these cookies are actually used to store personal data (with the possible exception of OAID and OAGEO).
 Most of these cookies just contain timestamps or counts.
 This is an attempt at a comprehensive list of all cookies, in order to help the reader determine what needs to be included in a cookie declaration.

 - Starting with version 4.1.4, released on May 25, 2018, it is possible to disable the creation of a unique viewer ID value for each visitor, and replace it with a dummy, meaningless value that’s identical for every visitor, making it no longer a tracking cookie.
 It was determined that the Revive Adserver software doesn’t actually use the value in the OAID cookie in the core ad server system, but there may be third party plugins that rely on it.
 We recommend checking with the developer of plugins you have added after the installation.
 See the release notes for version 4.1.4 for more information on how to use this new setting and what the effect is.

-- If you feel that the name ‘OAID’ for this cookie introduces a risk for it to be misinterpreted, please consider reading the article by independent consultant Erik Geurts about changing the name of the OAID cookie.
+- If you feel that the name ‘OAID’ for this cookie introduces a risk for it to be misinterpreted, please consider reading the article about changing the name of the OAID cookie.

 Continue reading about Privacy, GDRP and personal data.